tgrrr/cookiecutter-data-science-r/{{ cookiecutter.repo_name }}/README.md

 Alternatively, you can install using [Docker](https://hub.docker.com/_/r-base) or [Ansible](https://github.com/Oefenweb/ansible-r) on Ubuntu.
 <!-- TODO: add Ansible playbooks and Docker installs for different systems -->

-Homebrew is great, but I currently avoid it for R, because of a number of bugs.
+Homebrew is great, but I currently avoid using it to install R, because of a number of bugs.

 2. Edit the `setup.R` file to include any packages you need